temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [schedule-id](#options-set-for-schedule-id).

-* `--raw` (bool) - Print raw data in JSON format.
-Recommended to use this over -o json for scripting.

 ### temporal schedule list: Lists Schedules.

 The `temporal schedule list` command lists all Schedules in a namespace.